aspose-cells/Aspose.Cells-API-References/english/go/Aspose.Cells/DeleteBlankOptions/SetEmptyStringAsBlank/_index.md

 ## SetEmptyStringAsBlank function

-Whether one cell will be taken as blank when its value is empty string.
-Default value is true.
+Whether one cell will be taken as blank when its value is empty string.Default value is true.

 ```go